Maddie Rooney

-Madeline S. "Maddie" Rooney (born July 7, 1997) is an American ice hockey player currently with the Professional Women's Hockey Players Association (PWHPA) and the U.S. national team.
-She was the starting goaltender as the U.S. won the gold medal at the 2018 Winter Olympics.
+Madeline S. Rooney (born July 7, 1997) is an American professional ice hockey goaltender for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+She was the starting goaltender for the United States women's national ice hockey team when they won the gold medal at the 2018 Winter Olympics.

 Early life and education

 Rooney was born on July 7, 1997, in Duluth, Minnesota.
 She attended Andover High School.
 In her senior year of high school, Rooney switched from the girls to the boys varsity team and finished the season with a .910 save percentage.

 Rooney has a degree in business marketing from the University of Minnesota Duluth.

-Career
+Playing career

-University
+College

 Rooney played for the Minnesota Duluth Bulldogs women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference as part of the NCAA Division I ice hockey league.
 In her second year, she compiled a save percentage of .942 and a goals against average of 1.65, good for fourth-best and tenth-best in the NCAA, respectively.
 She was awarded the 2018 Bob Allen Women's Player of the Year Award.